ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 ## Numbness

 It's also important to mention that some people report a lack of feelings.
 After a loss, they feel numb.
 Again, this numbness is often experienced early in the grieving process, usually right after the person learns of the death.
 It probably occurs because there are so many feelings to deal with, that to allow them all into consciousness would be overwhelming, so the person experiences numbness as a protection from this flood of feelings.
 Commenting on numbness, Parkes and Weiss have said, "We found no evidence that it is an unhealthy reaction.
-Blocking of sensation as a defense against what would otherwise be overwhelming pain would seem to be extremely 'normal'".
+Blocking of sensation as a defense against what would otherwise be overwhelming pain would seem to be extremely 'normal.'"

 As you review this list, remember that each of these items listed represents normal grief feelings and there is nothing pathological about any one of them.
 However, feelings that exist for abnormally long periods of time and at excessive intensity may portend a complicated grief reaction.
 This is discussed in Chapter five.